PSHE KS2: Ethan - Keep learning

-Clinical psychologist Dr Hazel Harrison and adaptive surfer Ethan explore why it’s important for us to keep learning.
+Clinical psychologist Dr Hazel Harrison and adaptive surfer, Ethan, explore why it’s important to keep learning new things.

 We learn about the positive effects that keeping learning can have on our wellbeing, and how having a growth mindset can help us to keep our knowledge, skills and our brain growing.